-The best instruments and workflows for your PFAS analysis depend on your sample matrix and whether require a targeted analysis or need to perform unknown screening.
-The tables below offer guidance about which systems are right for different sample and workflow types.
+The best instruments and workflows for your PFAS analysis depend on the sample you need to analyze and whether it requires targeted analysis or unknown screening.
+The sections below offer guidance about which sample preparation and analytical systems are right for different sample types and workflows.

-Watch these videos to hear how Thermo Fisher Scientific is making it easier to conduct robust analyses of PFAS compounds in environmental samples.
+View our collection of educational, on-demand webinars to give you a deeper understanding of PFAS testing.
+Alternatively, watch one of our informational videos to hear how Thermo Fisher Scientific is making it easier to perform analyses of PFAS compounds in environmental samples.

 When it comes to advancing your analytical capabilities, learning from other experts is key.
 Get regular updates on new instrumentation and methods for environmental analysis from Thermo Fisher Scientific and join our community to connect with our expert and your colleagues around the globe.